magland/mandelbrot-web-worker/README.md

 # Mandelbrot web worker

 This project demonstrates the use of TypeScript web workers in React.
 It implements an interactive viewer of the Mandelbrot set (zoom/pan) with progressive updates.
+It is the example in [this blog post](https://magland.hashnode.dev/typescript-web-workers-in-react).

 The code was adapted from [this project](https://github.com/wmhilton/mandelbrot-playground) from @wmhilton.